Making Love Out of Nothing at All: Bonnie Tyler version

 In 1995, Welsh singer Bonnie Tyler covered "Making Love (Out of Nothing at All)" on her eleventh studio album, Free Spirit (1995).
 The track was co-produced by Steinman and Steven Rinkoff, and features samples of Tyler's mother, Elsie Hopkins, singing "Un bel dì vedremo" from Puccini's opera Madama Butterfly.
 The accompanying music video was directed by Randee St. Nicholas.

 Critical reception

 AllMusic called Tyler's interpretation "fantastic, clocking in at nearly eight minutes, and seems perfectly suited for her voice.
 [Air Supply's] version was already great, but hers is awesome."
 Pan-European magazine Music & Media wrote, "Written and produced by Meatloaf's musical director Jim Steinman, Tyler does what few considered possible: singing a big ballad which goes beyond the monumental 'A Total Eclipse of the Heart'."

 Lyrics

-These lines were changed for the Tyler version, and also for the subsequent Karine Hannah version.
+The verse immediately after the song's bridge are changed for the Tyler version, and also for the subsequent Karine Hannah version.